pyscf/pyscf.github.io/source/user/geomopt.rst

 Basics
 ------

-PySCF implements the geometry optimization via interfaces to `geomeTRIC <https://github.com/leeping/geomeTRIC>`_ and `PyBerny <https://github.com/jhrmnn/pyberny>`_ (see :numref:`installing` for instructions of installation).
+PySCF implements geometry optimization via interfaces to `geomeTRIC <https://github.com/leeping/geomeTRIC>`_ and `PyBerny <https://github.com/jhrmnn/pyberny>`_ (see :numref:`installing` for installation instructions).

-There are two ways to invoke geometry optimizations.
+There are two ways to invoke geometry optimization.
 The first is to import the :func:`optimize` function from the respective modules, i.e., :mod:`pyscf.geomopt.geometric_solver` and :mod:`pyscf.geomopt.berny_solver`::